migopp/just-enough-cpp/exercises/07_classes_raii/README.md

 Look at `Foo.h` and `Foo.cpp`.
 You will put your understanding to the test by implementing this bare-bones class.

+Run `make foo` to check your work.
+You should see `Pass` if you have done the exercise correctly.
+You can also check my solution in the `solutions/` directory.

 ## `new` and `delete`